-University Convocation, the first step in a student's academic journey at UT Dallas, is the official welcome for all incoming freshmen and transfer students.
-The 2012 University Convocation ceremony is on Sunday, August 26, 2012 in the Activity Center at 4:00pm.
-If you are a faculty member, student leader, or staff member, please gather outside the racquetball courts at 3:30pm to participate in the processional.
-Incoming freshmen and transfer students will sit in the stands of the Activity Center.
+University Convocation, the first step in a student's academic journey at UT Dallas, is the official welcome for all incoming students, as well as the formal introduction to the goals set forth for incoming students.
+UT Dallas charges incoming students with fulfilling the University's mantra, 'create your future' by becoming highly engaged and service-oriented leaders within the University community.
+The 2017 University Convocation ceremony is on Sunday, August 20, 2017, at 4:00 pm in the Activity Center gymnasium.
+If you are a faculty member, student leader, or staff member, please gather outside the racquetball courts at 3:30 pm to participate in the processional.
+Incoming students will sit in the stands of the Activity Center gymnasium.

 Post Convocation Celebration

 After University Convocation, faculty, staff, and upperclassmen gather to welcome incoming students to the University community.
 Students should process out of the Activity Center to the center of the mall for a barbecue sponsored by Student Affairs.

 Faculty, staff, and student leaders should notify the Office of Undergraduate Education regarding their intent to attend using the University Convocation RSVP Form.

 - You will use your UT Dallas NetID and Password to access the online University Convocation RSVP Form.

 - Click here to access the University Convocation RSVP Form.

 - Once you complete the form, select 'Submit' located at the bottom of the page.